COVID-19: 26 new cases in Chandigarh | Health

-Chandigarh on Monday recorded 26 new coronavirus cases, taking the infection count to 21,133, according to a medical bulletin.
-The death of a 55-year-old man took the toll to 341, as per the bulletin.
-There are 169 active cases as of now, it said.
+Chandigarh on Monday reported 26 new coronavirus cases, which took the infection count to 21,264, according to a medical bulletin.

+No death was reported on Monday and the toll stands at 346, it said.

+There are 129 active COVID-19 cases as of now in the Union Territory, as per the bulletin.

-A total of 25 patients were discharged after they recovered from the infection, taking the number of cured people to 20,623, it said.
+Twenty-four patients were discharged after they recovered from infection, taking the number of cured persons to 20,789, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)